Welcome! Thanks for coming to Making Mindfulness. Feel free to look around and stay a while.

 My husband, Danny, and I contemplated starting a blog for a long while before actually doing it.
 Both 2013 and 14 were tremendously eventful years in our lives–certainly the most ripe with positive changes–and I feel what we’ve learned is information worth sharing.
 People have told us how influential and inspirational some of our decisions have been for them, so it seemed like a good, but BIG, idea.

 Among all of 2013’s other changes was my entrance into a yoga teacher training program.
 (See about practicing yoga with me here.)
 I’ve been more aware of my body and my mind since dedicating so much of my time to practicing and learning about the history, philosophy, and practice of yoga.
-In addition, I’ve left my profession–teaching high school English–to return to school (read about the journey here).
+Additionally, I left my profession–teaching high school English–to return to school (read about the journey here).
 My husband and I have significantly changed our diets, resulting in better, healthier attitudes and bodies.
 These changes have helped bring our minds into focus and propel our progress.
+And it has continued, because in our home, the learning/ experimenting/ research never stops…

 My intention is for you to feel better after spending time here than you did before you came.
 I hope to share “good” ideas, promote positive thinking, and encourage people to become mindful of their thoughts, feelings, actions, and interactions.